hackclub/sprig/docs/BACKBURNER.md

 - Change default mobile game to playable one
 - Add table of contents to docs
 - Make a sprite gallery
-- Run games in strict mode
+- [x] Run games in strict mode
   - will have to update any broken gallery games if we do this
   - also have to adjust line number on error messages
+- improve error logging